Join MIPI

 Accomplishments

-The working group has developed the MIPI Gigabit Debug portfolio of solutions, which facilitate robust debugging of form factor devices in the lab and again after they are connected directly via USB, or on a standard network via wired or wireless IP-based connections.
-The solutions can be used to debug, troubleshoot or fine-tune devices targeted to augmented reality/virtual reality, wearables, the industrial IoT, automotive infotainment, and advanced driver assistance systems (ADAS), among others.
+The working group has developed its portfolio of solutions to facilitate robust debugging of form factor devices in the lab and again after they are connected directly via USB, or on a standard network via wired or wireless IP-based connections.
+The solutions can be used to debug, troubleshoot or fine-tune devices targeted to augmented reality/virtual reality, wearables, the industrial IoT, automotive infotainment and advanced driver assistance systems (ADAS), among others.

 Focus